kliment-olechnovic/ftdmp/README.markdown

     ./core/build.bash

-To, optionally, make FTDMP accessible without specifying full path, add the following line at the end of "${HOME}/.bash_profile" or "${HOME}/.bashrc":
+To, optionally, make FTDMP accessible without specifying full path, add the following line at the end of ".bash_profile" or ".bashrc":

     export PATH="/path/to/ftdmp:${PATH}"